kostadindev/knowledge-base-builder/README.md

 - **Vector Database Preprocessing**: Generate clean, structured content before embedding into vector stores like Pinecone, Chroma, or Weaviate, improving retrieval quality.
 - **Single-Context LLM Applications**: Provide a comprehensive knowledge base that fits within a single LLM context window (up to 128K tokens) for domain-specific assistants.
 - **Hybrid RAG Systems**: Combine the full knowledge base with selective vector retrieval for specialized question answering systems with reduced hallucination.

+### Personal Knowledge Management
+- **Professional Portfolio**: Create a comprehensive knowledge base integrating your resume, publications, projects, and online presence into a single searchable document.
+- **Academic Research**: Compile research papers, conference proceedings, and citations into a structured knowledge base for literature reviews or thesis preparation.
+- **Technical Documentation**: Consolidate documentation across multiple GitHub repositories, technical blogs, and API references into a unified technical manual.

 ### Enterprise Use Cases
 - **Company Knowledge Base**: Consolidate internal documentation, product specifications, and team information into an easily updatable central resource.